 watch time: 28 minutes

-Too often, If a technical founder creates a widget, their de facto stance is that it has intrinsic value that is obvious to all — that people will not only understand what’s so cool and important about that widget, but also the dollar value attached to it.
-The reality is: No matter how cool this widget is, until you go through go to market, it doesn’t exist.
+When a technical founder creates a widget, their de facto stance too often is that it has intrinsic value that’s surely obvious — that people will not only understand what’s important about that widget, but also the dollar value attached to it.
+The reality is: No matter how cool that widget is, until you go to market, it doesn’t exist.
 This is especially true when trying to CREATE, not just enter, an existing market category.

-In this deck, presented at one of our company building events, Casado shares lessons learned for going to market when you’re trying to CREATE, not just enter an existing, market category: From the how, when, and what of pricing (hint: do NOT set the price too early or too low!); marketing to early markets (especially given the rise of the developer as buyer); and finally, what kind of sales motion you need and when to deploy it.
+In this deck, presented at one of our company building events, Martin Casado (who was part of the a16z portfolio) shares the how, when, and what of pricing (hint: do NOT set the price too early or too low!); marketing to early markets (especially given the rise of the developer as buyer); and finally, what kind of sales motion you need and when to deploy it.
 Casado shares these lessons learned as part of his own journey, from a PhD to co-founder of Nicira, which was acquired by VMWare and would eventually run up to a $1B business and even “greater potential strategic opportunity”.

 But in many ways, says Casado, this is a deck about his failures.
 From a technical background, building a company can be very non-intuitive.
 This is not a block-and-tackle business school lecture (which tend to look only backwards, and to focus mature markets) — it’s about how do you get your “magic beans”, this amazing thing you’ve created, to market, to market.
-Not just into the market, but how to get the market to understand, and value the magic.
-For technical founders starting on your own journey with your own magic beans, this is the roadmap you’ll need.
+And not just into the market, but how to get that market to understand, and value the magic.
+For technical founders starting on your journey with your own magic beans, this is the roadmap you’ll need.